-Though Most individuals and Critter Control are acquainted with squirrels (after they all appear to be anywhere you find trees) that there are a couple things that will surprise you still.
+Though Most individuals and Fort Lauderdale Iguana Removal are acquainted with squirrels (after they all appear to be anywhere you find trees) that there are a couple things that will surprise you still.
 We don’t mean that their signature tail or the simple fact that they are fast rodents.
 Rather we will focus on the “not so known” facts about squirrels.
 Things which will surprise you or who will make some of their behavior make sense.

 Their Teeth Grow Their Whole Lives

 A Lot of those times you will find chewed wires up or holes in the walls that have been made by squirrels; that is because squirrels have teeth that grow their entire lives.
 The chewing of strong substances help the squirrel retains the teeth a certain size.
 If the squirrel didn’t take care of its teeth this manner, then the teeth could become too long and also make it impossible for it to consume.

 They Eat More Than Just Nuts

 A squirrel’s diet isn’t just food and nuts that humans dispose of.
 Their diet is filled with different things such as tree barks, roots, acorns, leaves as well as some little insects.
 Some squirrels can’t break down foods like cellulose which means that they can ignore tree bark for a food source altogether.

 They Consistently Collect Food